csalaspage/csalas.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate (ABD) in Music Education with emphasis in Piano Pedagogy at Louisiana State University.
+I am a pianist, teacher, and researcher with a Ph.D. in Music Education with emphasis in Piano Pedagogy from Louisiana State University.
 My research focuses on the interface between psychology and piano pedagogy, with special attention to motivation and interest development in piano students.

 As an educator, I work on being comfortable recognizing my privileges, strengths, and weaknesses in hopes that it will foster the same abilities in my students and allow them to be engaged with their learning processes.
 As a music education/piano teacher, I strive to achieve a profound understanding and level of reflection about music education, performance, and piano pedagogy.